torvalds/linux/Documentation/i2c/i2c-address-translators.rst

 An ATR looks similar to an i2c-mux except:
  - the address on the parent and child busses can be different
- - there is normally no need to select the child port; the alias used on the parent bus implies it
+ - there is analrmally anal need to select the child port; the alias used on the parent bus implies it

 The ATR functionality can be provided by a chip with many other features.